status-im/specs/protocol.md

 # Abstract

 Ethereum empowers users and developers to interact with totally new kind of applications called Dapps (Decentralized applications).
 These application allows to interact with the blockchain on a completely new level which is not only about exchanging values but also executing arbitrary logic.
-This logic can form very sophisticated programs like DAOs (Decentralized autonomous organizations).
+This logic can form very sophisticated programs like DAOs (Decentralized Autonomous Organizations).
 The missing part here is how users of Dapps can communicate securely and in a decentralized way with each other.
 Communication is an essential part of any activity.
 In this document, we specify a secure and decentralized messaging protocol that is capable of running on the Ethereum network.

 # Terminology